jahbenjah/rosaritocentro/_directorio/oceana-grill-cafe.md

 web: http://www.oceanagrillandcafe.com/
 descripcion:
 categoria: restaurante
-imagen: "/assets/img/portfolio/Oceana Grill & Cafe.png"
+imagenes: "/assets/img/portfolio/Oceana Grill & Cafe.png"
 ---

 We have fusion of Mexican and American cuisine Located at Oceana Plaza in beautiful Rosarito Beach.
 We are part of the Rosarito Inn family.